thecodework/personal-finance/README.md

     npm run coverage

-We're currently warming it up for the production release, and will go live at the earliest.
+We're currently warming it up for the production release. will be live soon.

 ## License